 Exploring Sri Lanka’s culture and heritage beyond the cultural triangle

-Visiting Sri Lanka’s cultural triangle is very important to travellers with an interest in history, culture and religious history in Sri Lanka.
-But for a special Sri Lanka cultural trip it is important to explore heritage across Sri Lanka.
-As an experienced tour operator, we suggest our customers combine their cultural triangle tour with the southern Sri Lanka tour and also visit the western coast of Sri Lanka, giving them the opportunity to embark on a cultural tour of southern Sri Lanka, a wildlife tour, a city break and a top coastal spot in the same visit.
-On Sri Lanka’s south coast, recommend travellers get their bearings by exploring the Galle Fort, which is one of the very few living ancient cities in the world dating back to the 15th century AD.
-The city spreads over 52 acres of land and is protected by huge magnificent walls.
+Visiting Sri Lanka’s cultural triangle is very important to travellers with an interest in history, culture, and religious history in Sri Lanka.
+But for a special Sri Lanka cultural trip, it is important to explore heritage across Sri Lanka.
+As an experienced tour operator, we suggest our customers combine their cultural triangle tour with the southern Sri Lanka tour and also visit the western coast of Sri Lanka, giving them the opportunity to embark on a cultural tour of southern Sri Lanka, a wildlife tour, a city break, and a top coastal spot in the same visit.
+On Sri Lanka’s south coast, we recommend travellers get their bearings by exploring the Galle Fort, which is one of the very few living ancient cities in the world dating back to the 15th century AD.
+The city spreads over 52 acres of land and is protected by huge, magnificent walls.
 These more than 500-year-old structures make up an example of a completely intact walled city in Sri Lanka and are some of the finest in the world.

 The distance to cover on this Sri Lanka cultural tour is 200 km

 The duration of the trip to the cultural city of Anuradhapura from the airport is 5 hours